Ask AI

 Running a partitioned job on a schedule is a common use case.
 For example, if your job has a partition for each date, you likely want to run that job every day, on the partition for that day.

-Refer to the Schedules documentation for more info about constructing both schedule types.
+Refer to the Schedule documentation for more info about constructing both schedules for asset and op-based jobs.

 Partitions in the Dagster UI#